Cbot-XRPL/URI-Token-Remit/README.md

-## How to delete addresses?

-To delete you have to create an Invoke transaction from the hook account and use as parameter DEL and the position between 00 to 09 as value.
-In case there is any address registered with that identifier, it will delete it.

-DEL and the position we want to delete between 00 to 09

-**Example:**

-- DEL: 00

-We need to translate DEL keyword to hex.

-- DEL = 44454C

-Numbers from 00 to 09 stay the same.
-No need to translate them.

-    const prepared = {
-      TransactionType: "Invoke",
-      Account: your_account_address,
-      Flags: 0,
-      HookParameters: [
-        {
-          HookParameter: {
-            HookParameterName: "44454C",
-            HookParameterValue: "00",
-          }
-        },
-      ],
-      ...networkInfo.txValues,
-    };

 ## How to install the Forwarder Hook on Mainnet?

 Same as Testnet but changing the hookhash.
 The Hookhash is D22582E8BAF59FC682DEF490A3992CADB3CD5CCE851FB358B2DE299ABE30DB9E.